Facts & Figures

 - The Graduate Communities (Fischer O'hara-Grace and University Village-Cripe Street) are staffed by one rector, 2 ARs, and 2-4 Community Assistants.

-- The Rectors are comprised of 11 priests, 1 deacon, 7 nuns, and 12 lay staff.
+- The Rectors are comprised of 9 priests, 5 sisters, and 17 lay staff.

-- Lyons hall is host to a Faculty-in-Residence program.
+- Lyons and Dunne Halls are host to Faculty-in-Residence programs.